Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

+Specializing Theorem~\ref{second main thm intro} to $q\in \Gm$ we obtain the following.
+Note that Theorem 2.2, Proposition 2.4 and Corollary 2.5 of \cite{OS} apply in the case where $q$ is specialized away from roots of unity; in particular, $\cH_{q,G}$ has finite cohomological dimension if $q$ is not a root of unity.
+Thus in the following statement we implicitly identify the compact objects $D_{perf}(\Haff_G) \subset D(\Haff_G)$ (i.e. the subcategory of perfect complexes) with the bounded derived category of coherent complexes. \begin{thm}[Theorem \ref{thm endomorph}] Suppose that $q = p^r$ is a prime power (or more generally, $q \in \G_m$ is not a root of unity), and let $G$ be a reductive algebraic group over $k = \bQl$ or $\bC$. \begin{enumerate} \item There an isomorphism of algebras $\cH_{q,G} \simeq \End_{\BL_{q,G}}(\cS_{q,G})$ and a full embedding

-In particular, if $F$ is a local field with residue field $\mathbb{F}_q$ (so that $q$ is a prime power), and $\Gv$ is a split reductive algebraic group over $F$ with simply connected derived subgroup over an algebraically closed field of characteristic 0, then this gives a full embedding of the principal block of $\Gv(F)$ into coherent sheaves on the stack of unipotent Langlands parameters. \item This embedding is compatible with parabolic induction, i.e. if $P^{\vee} = M^{\vee}U^{\vee}$ is a parabolic subgroup of $\Gv$, then we have a commutative diagram
+In particular, this gives a full embedding of the principal block of $\Gv(F)$ into coherent sheaves on the stack of unipotent Langlands parameters. \item The embedding takes the anti-spherical module to the structure sheaf $\cO_{\BL_{q,G}^u} \in \Coh(\BL_{q,G}^u)$. \item The embedding is compatible with parabolic induction, i.e. if $P^{\vee} \subset G^\vee$ is a parabolic with quotient Levi $M^{\vee}$, then we have a commutative diagram